-The Change Compass has just released a feature to aid the collection of core behaviours across initiatives so that these may be analysed, understood and linked to aid better implementation alignment
+The Change Compass has just released a feature to aid the collection of core behaviours across initiatives so that these may be analysed, understood, and linked to aid better implementation alignment.
+You can tag key target behaviours to each initiative or project.
+For example, customer-centricity or efficiency.
+Then you can look through those initiatives impacting one part of the business and the core behaviours being driven across multiple initiatives.

-- 2. Analyse and group the captured behaviours.
-After compiling the behaviours across initiatives the next step is to group and understand them. - Are there behaviours that are part of the same theme?
+2. Analyse and group the captured behaviours.
+After compiling the behaviours across initiatives the next step is to group and understand them.

+- Are there behaviours that are part of the same theme?
 For example, what are initiatives that are promoting a closer focus on the customer by promoting better listening and empathy skills? - Are there any behaviours that are 'contradictory' to other behaviours?
 Here is a real example.
 For a bank, one initiative was tasked to retire and close off a particular credit card due to a lack of profitability.
-However, at the same time, the same team was asked to try and sell more by their business unit head to meet their sales target.
+However, at the same time, the same team was asked to try and sell more of their business unit head to meet their sales target.

-- 3. Examine behaviours that are grouped into the same theme and think of ways to better align and join the dots to improve execution and behaviour embedment.
+3. Examine behaviours that are grouped into the same theme and think of ways to better align and join the dots to improve execution and behaviour embedment.
 This step is the most crucial step and involves running workshops across initiatives to better align approaches and plan for synergistic implementation of change across initiatives.

-Key discussion points or opportunities may include: - Aligning key messages and positioning for common behavioural themes.
-For example, if 2 initiatives are focused on improving customer-centric its, how might these better align their communication activities, look and feel of communications collateral, wording and positioning of behaviours. - Align, cross leverage and cross reference learning content.
-If multiple initiatives are all driving common behaviours, can content be cross-reinforced across multiple initiatives to drive a consistent and aligned user experience.
-This also ensures that there are no duplication of efforts in covering the same content - Align the sequencing and implementation of change activities.
-If 2 initiatives are both driving similar behaviours, can the various change activities be better sequenced and aligned to drive a better outcome than 2 separate siloed approaches.
-For example, can the executive sponsor speak to both initiatives in their town hall address, and can change champions be cross leveraged to talk about both initiatives to help impacted teams join dots around the common behaviours?
+Key discussion points or opportunities may include:

+- Aligning key messages and positioning for common behavioural themes.
+For example, if 2 initiatives are focused on improving customer-centric, how might these better align their communication activities, look and feel of communications collateral, wording, and positioning of behaviours. - Align, cross-leverage and cross-reference learning content.
+If multiple initiatives are all driving common behaviours, can content be cross-reinforced across multiple initiatives to drive a consistent and aligned user experience?
+This also ensures that there is no duplication of efforts in covering the same content - Align the sequencing and implementation of change activities.
+If 2 initiatives are both driving similar behaviours, can the various change activities be better sequenced and aligned to drive a better outcome than 2 separate siloed approaches?
+For example, can the executive sponsor speak to both initiatives in their town hall address, and can change champions be cross-leveraged to talk about both initiatives to help impacted teams join the dots around the common behaviours?